I often read how diluting essential oils is not necessary in some cases.

 Here are some of the dangers of not diluting essential oils properly:

-While skin irritation happens immediately and can be relieved, skin sensitization develops over time and you may not discover it until it's too late.
+An immunological response is triggered by skin sensitization, which means it messes with our immune system's response to the specific substance.
+While skin irritation happens immediately and can be relieved, sensitization develops over time, and you may not discover it until it's too late.

 Once you develop sensitization to an essential oil, you are likely to remain permanently sensitized to that particular essential oil, even if you begin to dilute it properly.